 Community partnerships are key in this work and we are focused on collaborating with many organizations to address Medford's livability for everyone.

-Earlier this year we had the opportunity to be a part of something special.
+In the spring of 2018, the City had the opportunity to be a part of something special.
 The City of Medford, Hayden Homes, First Story and 24 local business partners came together to rebuild a local Vietnam Veteran’s condemned home.
 Here’s a look at the story.

 Because of the generous support of our local businesses a man, who proudly served his country, was able to remain on his property where he has resided for 42 years.
 This project is a demonstration of our community’s collaborative philanthropy which resulted in helping Mr. Verschoor avoid homelessness.